mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-Here we transposed the parameter matrix \code{fit_mvar$wadj[, , 1]} because \code{qgraph()} draws arrows from rows to columns instead of columns to rows, which is the data structure used in \code{mvar()}.
-The resuling plot is shown in Figure \ref{mvar_p6_example}.
+We transposed the parameter matrix \code{fit_mvar$wadj[, , 1]} because \code{qgraph()} draws arrows from rows to columns instead of columns to rows, the latter of which is the data structure used in \code{mvar()}.
+The resulting plot is shown in Figure \ref{mvar_p6_example}.

-The green edge indicates a positive relationship for the cross-lagged effect from node 6 on node 5.
+The green edge indicates a positive linear relationship for the cross-lagged effect from node 6 on node 5.
 The remaining edges are grey, indicating that no sign is defined.
 This is because these interactions are defined by several parameters, so no sign can be defined.
-The width of the edges is proportional to the absolute value of the estimated edge-parameters in (the values in \code{fit_mvar$wadj[, , 1]}).
+The width of the edges is proportional to the absolute value of the estimated edge-weights in (the values in \code{fit_mvar$wadj[, , 1]}).